MORGANTOWN, W.Va. –

 took center stage in Beijing, China, over the weekend, as

-, was honored for her exemplary work by the Council of Educators in Landscape Architecture,
+landscape architecture, was honored for her exemplary work by the Council of Educators in Landscape

-the premier international organization for landscape architecture educators.
+Architecture, the premier international organization for landscape architecture

 Haas was recognized with CELA’s 2017 Excellence in Service Learning Award, Junior Level, which honors a faculty member’s excellent ability to direct design studio projects that demonstrate outstanding quality and/or emphasize the critical thinking and creative process.
 The award was presented during CELA’s international conference, held May 26-29.